This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Food lovers rejoice!
 Italy in fall would quench any ravenous appetite in a heartbeat.
 An unbelievable amount of torrone, chestnuts, truffles, porcini mushrooms, chocolates, and so much more dot the streets during these food festivals.

 Around October, the White Truffle World Market commences festivities in Alba.
-Don’t be surprised if you chance upon a village sagre – a uniquely Italian celebration involving an obscene amount of delicious local food and wine.
+Don’t be surprised if you chance upon a village sagre – a uniquely Italian celebration involving an obscene amount of delicious local food such as cheese, pasta, cured meats, desserts, chocolate, mushrooms and wine.
 In the face of a humble opportunity to immerse yourself in the local cuisine, how could you say no?

-In Mid October sprouts three acclaimed festivals—surely household names in the culinary scene, that send taste buds a frenzy.
-National Pasta Day, the Perugia Eurochocolate Festival and Salone del Gusto bring together the world’s finest selection of pasta, chocolate and artisan food in a gastronomy extravaganza.
+From the end of September to October sprouts three acclaimed festivals—surely household names in the culinary scene, that send taste buds a frenzy.
+Salone del Gusto, National Pasta Day, and the Perugia Eurochocolate Festival bring together the world’s finest selection of pasta, chocolate and artisan food in a gastronomy extravaganza.

 Food aside, Italy comes to life on stage.
 The full fanfare of film and theatre season kicks in, and operas play relentlessly to a covetous audience.
-The oldest film festival in the world docks in Venice and beckons a star-studded cast.
+The oldest film festival in the world docks in Venice and beckons a star-studded cast from 31 August 2022 to 10 September 2022.
 It is truly a sight to behold for film buffs.